korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_06_ArrayList_LinkedList_Iterators_Autoboxing/README.md

 And notice here, that IntelliJ is telling us, this second reference to GroceryItem, which is called an explicit type argument, is unnecessary.
-In this case, I'll use IntelliJ's recommendation, and change this, by selecting Replace this when I hover over that second set of angle brackets.
+In this case, I'll use IntelliJ's recommendation, and change this by selecting Replace this when I hover over that second set of angle brackets.
 And that gets replaced with empty brackets:

 ```java